zruncho3d/DuelingZero/README.md

 **Regardless,** neither firmware implements the smart avoidance necessary for safe motion within the full area of bed travel.

 This is not a blocker anymore, though!

 The code in this repo enables a functioning printer with full bed-travel usage.
 See the [Software](SOFTWARE.md) section for a full explanation, with diagrams, pics, and explanations.

 ### How does this mod work?

-Start with the trusted, tested Voron Zero CoreXY gantry.
-Duplicate and rotate it, so that both gantries share the same rails.
+Start with a trusted, tested Voron Zero CoreXY gantry.

+Copy and paste, then rotate and move it with a touchpad gesture, so that the two share the same rails.

 Flip the XY joints upside down.
 Voila!

 ![alt_text](Renders/gantry_iso.png)